-In many circumstances, children and young people in foster care have lived through varying degrees of trauma, loss and separation.
+In many circumstances, children and young people in foster care have lived through varying degrees of trauma, loss or separation.
 Some of these early life experiences may mean that children have a variety of needs.

-According to Fostering Connections, research shows quality foster care can vastly improve a child's future and greatly reduce their chances of homelessness, unemployment, mental and physical health concerns, and involvement with the criminal justice system.
+According to Fostering Connections, research shows quality foster care can vastly improve ta child's future and greatly reduce their chances of homelessness, unemployment, mental and physical health concerns, and involvement with the criminal justice system.

 Your choice to become a foster carer could be life-changing for a child or young person.